Ikzer/ikzer.github.io/_posts/2022-08-19-javascript-games-part-ii.md

 The more significant games I want to cover are:

 - Pong
+- Breakout
+- Snake
+- Tetris
 - Space Invaders
-- Snake
 - Asteroids
 - Arkanoid
-- Speed Race/Night Driver/Fonz (racing)
+- Speed Race
-- Breakout (brickle destroy)
 - Star Raiders (first person space shooter)
 - MUD (this can be fun)
-- Tetris
 - Columns
 - Pacman